M State is happy to offer resources for high school counselors to help students succeed.

 Minimum Required Completion:

 Students on warning status are eligible to continue taking concurrent courses.
 If at the end of the warning period the student meets both the cumulative GPA and completion percentage, the warning status is ended and the student is returned to good standing.
 If at the end of the warning period a student has not met the requirements, the student shall be suspended and not able to register for one calendar year unless he or she appeals the suspension.
 Click here to find out more in the student handbook.
-Please note that a student's academic standing will hold it's status with any college or university in the MnSCU system.
+Please note that a student's academic standing at M State is in effect at all colleges and universities in the Minnesota State system.

-If you are applying to another institution within the MnSCU system, you do NOT need to request a transcript online because the college or university will have access to your MnSCU eTranscript.
+If applying to another institution within the Minnesota State system, students do NOT need to request a transcript online because the college or university will have access to their Minnesota State eTranscript.